Testing Environment for Performance and Load Testing

 Load tests are a subcategory of performance tests focused on determining or validating the performance of the characteristics of the application under test when it is subject to workload simulating the use it will have in production.

-During the project we determine the maximal system performance on a separate load profile for staging and production.
+We determined the maximum system performance on a separate load profile for staging and production during the project.
 We use the results to calculate the stand correspondence coefficient that can be applied to make prognoses about the production performance.

 The base formula to calculate the stand correspondence coefficient is listed below: